Revisiting GAN with Bayes-Optimal Discrimination: Implementation Details

 \subsection{Failure Modes and Stability Notes}

-The non‑Lipschitz BOLT variant (\(\lambda_{\mathrm{GP}}=0\)) frequently diverges or produces very high FID, which is consistent with optimizing a TV‑strength objective.
-Combining strong spectral normalization with a large gradient‑penalty coefficient can over‑regularize the critic; in such cases we prefer to rely primarily on a single Lipschitz control.
+The non-Lipschitz BOLT variant (\(\lambda_{\rm{GP}}=0\)) frequently diverges or produces very high FID, which is consistent with optimizing a TV-strength objective.
+Combining strong spectral normalization with a large gradient-penalty coefficient can over-regularize the critic; in such cases we prefer to rely primarily on a single Lipschitz control.
 We also avoid BatchNorm in the critic.
 If the critic saturates, reducing the discriminator learning rate or increasing \(n_{\mathrm d}\) usually restores stable training. \textbf{Code.} Code is available at our \href{https://anonymous.4open.science/r/bolt-gan-7790}{anonymous repository}.